pyranid/pyranid/README.md

   SLOW_QUERY
 };

-// This query fires every few seconds - let's mark it HOT_QUERY so we know not to log it.
+// This query fires every 3 seconds - let's mark it HOT_QUERY so we know not to log it.
 Executors.newScheduledThreadPool(1).scheduleAtFixedRate(() -> {
   database.transaction(() -> {
     List<Message> messages = database.queryForList(Statement.of(QueryTag.HOT_QUERY, """